 You can book your second dose today.
 If you already have a second dose appointment booked, you may be able to move it sooner.

 Why you should get vaccinated

 Vaccines are safe, effective and the best way to stay protected from covid 19.
 They are an important tool to help to stop the spread of the virus and allow students and families to safely resume normal activities.

 covid 19 vaccines do not cause a coronavirus infection.
 They help build up immunity to the virus, so that your body will fight it off more easily.
 This can reduce the risk of developing covid 19 or make the symptoms milder if you do get it.

-Health Canada has approved the use of the Pfizer-BioNTech vaccine for youth ages 12 to 17.
+Health Canada has approved the use of the Pfizer-BioNTech vaccine for youth born in 2009 or earlier.
 This means that they have determined that this vaccine:

 - is safe, effective and manufactured to the highest quality

 - prepares your immune system to fight against covid 19

 - shows a strong antibody response for this age group

 The Pfizer-BioNTech vaccine is expected to be up to 95% effective after two doses.
 In clinical trials the vaccine showed robust antibody response in youth born in 2009 or earlier.